Brian Levin, Esq.

-Political scientist and political violence scholar, Kevin Grisham is the Department Chair and Associate Professor of Global Studies within the Department of Geography and Environmental Studies and Assistant Director of Research for the Center for the Study of Hate & Extremism at California State University, San Bernardino (CSUSB) where he specializes in the analysis of terrorism, violent political movements and the impact of globalization on violent political extremism in the U.S. and overseas.
+Political scientist and political violence scholar, Kevin Grisham is the Department Chair and Professor of Global Studies within the Department of Geography and Environmental Studies and Assistant Director of Research for the Center for the Study of Hate & Extremism at California State University, San Bernardino (CSUSB) where he specializes in the analysis of terrorism, violent political movements and the impact of globalization on violent political extremism in the U.S. and overseas.

 He is the author of The Transformation of Violent Political Movements: Rebels Today, What Tomorrow (Routledge, 2014) and the co-author of several articles published in leading academic journals, including the influential piece, “Staying Quartered Civilian Uprisings and Military Disobedience in the Twenty-First Century” (co-authored with Dr. David Pion-Berlin from the University of California, Riverside and Dr. Diego Esparza from the Naval Post-Graduate School).
 This study included Dr. Grisham’s analysis of the Arab Spring in Egypt, Tunisia, and Bahrain.

 Prof. Grisham has worked and conducted fieldwork in a variety of locations throughout the global community, for example – Yemen, China, Ireland, and Northern Ireland.
 From 1999 to 2000, he served as a Program Officer at the Yemen Language Center (now, Yemen College of Middle Eastern Studies) and studied Yemeni colloquial Arabic while in the country.